PROJECTION¶

 For other layer types, this syntax is invalid.

-MAP CONFIG can be used to specify the location of EPSG files:
+Set the MAP object’s CONFIG parameter in your mapfile to specify the location of PROJ files:

-It is important that CONFIG “PROJ_LIB” line comes before the PROJECTION block.
+It is important that the CONFIG “PROJ_DATA” line comes before the PROJECTION block.

 Note